| ![]() |

 Transport

-All transport required on this tour will be included in the price of the package.
+All transport required on this tour is included in the price of the package.

 Expo